 SODA: Student Organ Donation Advocates was founded at Washington University in St. Louis in 2014.
 In 2017, SODA’s second chapter was established at Marquette University, followed by its third chapter at the University of Wisconsin-Madison.

 After this success, SODA began to grow nationally.
-From Fall 2018 through Fall 2019, SODA grew 250%, increasing from seven SODA chapters to its current number of 18 chapters.
+Today, SODA has 19 chapters.
 With passionate leaders at the helm of each campus chapter, SODA chapters are making a difference in their communities.

 Why SODA Exists